ArenKDesai/Aren-s-Notes/os lec.md

 A more concrete way to fix this problem is keep the conditional statements checking two condition variables instead of one: full and empty.

 ## Deadlock
 Occurs when multiple threads are waiting on each other.
-Similar to a four-way intersection whe
+Similar to a four-way intersection where cars from all four sides are blocking each other.